loonwerks/case-ta6-experimental-platform-dockerfiles/README.md

 ninja -C build-armhf all
 ~~~

-## Fusing the build onto a MicroSD Card
+## Fusing the Build onto a MicroSD Card

 Ideally, this is as simple as running (assuming you have a bash shell):